danielthompson/polytope/lib/googletest-1.10.0/docs/faq.md

     You can call a method declared as virtual, but it will not use dynamic dispatch, it will use the definition from the class the constructor of which is currently executing.
-This is because calling a virtual method before the derived class constructor has a chance to run is very dangerous - the virtual method might operate on uninitialized data.
+This is because calling a virtual method before the derived class constructor has a chance to thread_entrypoint is very dangerous - the virtual method might operate on uninitialized data.
 Therefore, if you need to call a method that will be overridden in a derived class, you have to use `SetUp()/TearDown()`.